HuyaneMatsu/hata/docs/topics/forms[WIP].md

     custom_id = 'introduction',
 )

-@Nitori.interactions(guild=TEST_GUILD):
+@Nitori.interactions(guild=TEST_GUILD)
 def introduce_myself():
-    """Creates an introduction embed after filling a form.""" return INRTODUCTION_FORM
+    """Creates an introduction embed after filling a form.""" return INTRODUCTION_FORM
 ```

-Defining `custom_id` to each component is not required, but highly recommended, since each received field is matched by
+Defining `custom_id` for each component is not required, but its highly recommended since each received field is matched by
-it's `custom_id`.
+its `custom_id`.

 You may add form commands to slasher by specifying what forms they should capture based on their `custom_id`.
-Also
+Also, you can
 specify that you want to match forms submit interaction and not component interactions by passing `target=` either as
 `'form'` or `'form_submit'`.